-After receiving retirement benefits for three years, you or your beneficiary will receive a 2% annual increase in benefits.
-If you participate in the DROP or RPRB programs, the increase in benefits will commence at the later of:
+If you were hired on or before September 30, 2011, you or your beneficiary will receive a 2% annual increase in benefits once you or your beneficiary have received retirement benefits for three years.
+If you participate in the DROP program, the increase in benefits will commence at the later of:

-- Your termination of employment, or - Three years after you enter the DROP or RPRB programs.
+- Your termination of employment, or - Three years after you enter the DROP program.